pulibrary/lib_jobs/docs/aspace2alma/readme.md

         1. it has a barcode
         1. it has a ReCAP location
         1. it does not match any item on the Alma barcode report
-    1. when finished, aspace2alma goes to lib-sftp-prod1 and
+    1. when finished, aspace2alma saves the current MARC file to lib-sftp-prod1
-        1. renames the previous output file
-        2. saves the current output file
-  4. At 9:00am, Alma goes to lib-sftp-prod1:
+  5. At 9:00am, Alma goes to lib-sftp-prod1:
-     1. if it finds the current output file (by filename), it imports the records
+     1. if it finds the current MARC file (by filename), it imports the records
-     1. if it doesn't find the current output file, nothing gets imported
+     1. if it doesn't find the current MARC file, nothing gets imported

 ### Overview